alemontaldo/network-controller/README.md

 After starting the app, a GraphQL client is available at: http://localhost:8080/graphiql?path=/graphql

-Note: the app can be compiled to native executable (faster startup, smaller memory footprint).
-You can generate the executable with:
+### Deployment Recommendations

+For production deployment, we recommend running this application as a native executable:

 ```bash
 ./gradlew clean nativeCompile
 ```

-this will generate an executable at: build/native/nativeCompile/network-controller that you can simply execute from your terminal.
+This will generate an executable at: `build/native/nativeCompile/network-controller` that you can simply execute from your terminal.
+The application fully supports GraalVM native compilation for improved startup time and reduced memory footprint.

+A Dockerfile is not included in this repository but could be added if needed for containerized deployment.

 ## API Documentation

 ### GraphQL Schema

+All GraphQL queries and mutations for testing the service are provided in the `src/main/resources/graphql-documents` directory.
+You can use these directly in the GraphiQL interface.

 The API provides the following operations: